 Position on Death

 Should the overseas buyer die while holding a Scottish residential property, Inheritance Tax (IHT) may be due.
 A Scottish residential property would be considered a UK situs asset for IHT purposes.
 IHT is charged at a rate of 40% on the total UK assets of a deceased individual when these exceed the IHT nil rate band, which is currently £325,000.
 IHT is also due on gifts made in the seven years before death.
-The overseas buyer would be advised to have a Scottish Will in place and taking out life insurance to cover the risk of an IHT charge arising on an unexpected death may be prudent.
+The overseas buyer would be advised to have a Scottish Will in place.

 There are various ways in which the exposure to IHT could be mitigated.
 Ownership in joint names with a spouse would avoid a charge to IHT on the first death, with any charge being deferred until the second death.
 Alternatively, ownership in joint names with adult children would provide multiple IHT nil rate bands.